Nissan 300ZX: Japanese market

-The 200ZR model was introduced in October 1985, featuring the RB20DET NICS, which was the first generation of the RB engine to feature the DOHC 4 valve head and turbocharging.
-Speaking of the turbocharger, the 200ZR featured the world's first ceramic turbocharger, which was a joint project between Nissan and NGK.
+The 200ZR was introduced in October 1985, and the VG20-powered models were discontinued.
+The new version featured the RB20DET NICS, which was the first generation of the RB engine to combine the DOHC, four valve per cylinder head with turbocharging.
+The 200ZR also featured the world's first ceramic turbocharger, which was a jointly developed project between Nissan and NGK and reduced the inertial weight of the turbine rotor by 34% utilizing silicon nitride.
 Maximum power output is 180 PS.
-The 200ZR was offered on both wheelbases, as either a slicktop (200ZR-I) or as a T-top (200ZR-II).
-1985 to 1986 model year 200ZR's feature a wide central hood scoop to feed air to the top mount intercooler.
-This hood scoop was made much smaller with the October 1986 facelift, which generally made for a smoother appearance overall.
-Additionally, the smaller engine in the 200ZR dropped the cars weight by 170 kg compared to cars equipped with the VG30ET, dramatically changing the weighting of the steering.
-Every 200ZR came equipped with the R200 clutch-pack type limited-slip differential (featuring the lowest available gear ratio), stiffer springs and shocks, ZR specific seats/upholstery, and a ZR specific steering wheel (for 1985 and 1986).
-Recaro seats were optional in all facelifted ZR models (including the 300ZR), in both 2+0 and 2+2 seating configurations.
-Much like the Fairlady Z 432, the 200ZR features the "P" chassis code designation (either as a PZ31 or PGZ31, whereas the 432's chassis code starts with PS30).
-8283 examples were made between 1985 and 1989 (only a handful of Z31's carried over into the 1989 model year).
-The production numbers between the "I" and "II" are as follows: 1044 200ZR-I: 880 2+0, 164 2+0.
-All 200ZR-I's came with manual transmissions.
+The 200ZR was offered on both wheelbases as either a slicktop (200ZR-I) or as a T-top (200ZR-II).
+1985 to 1986 model year examples feature a wider centrally mounted hood scoop to feed air to the top mount intercooler.
+This hood scoop was redesigned to be much smaller and more aerodynamic with the October 1986 facelift, which made for a smoother appearance.
+Additionally, the smaller engine in the 200ZR dropped the cars weight by 170 kg compared to cars equipped with the VG30ET, dramatically changing how the car handled and the weighting of the steering.
+Every 200ZR came equipped with the R200 clutch-pack type limited-slip differential (featuring the lowest available gear ratio on any Z31), stiffer springs and shocks, ZR specific seats/upholstery, a ZR specific steering wheel (for 1985 and 1986 models only), and ZR specific white faced gauges.
+Recaro seats were optional in all facelifted ZR models (including the 300ZR), in both 2+0 and 2+2 configurations (rear seats were trimmed to match the front seats).
+Much like the Fairlady Z 432, the 200ZR features the letter "P" in its chassis code (either as a PZ31 for 2+0 models or PGZ31 for 2+2 models.
+For reference, the 432's chassis code is PS30).
+8283 examples were made between 1985 and 1988 (although some examples registered as model year 1989 do exist).
+The production numbers between the "I" and "II" models are as follows: 1044 200ZR-I: 880 2+0, 164 2+2.
+All 200ZR-I's came with manual transmissions, crank windows, manual seats, and without T-tops.
 7239 200ZR-II: 1126 2+0, 6113 2+2.
-Between the transmission options, 2345 were automatics, and 4894 were manuals.
-While by this point the Z31 had morphed into more of a GT, the 200ZR was an attempt by Nissan's engineers to claw back some of the sporty driving characteristics of the original S30 Fairlady Z/240Z.
+Between the transmission options available for the "II" model, 2345 were automatics, and 4894 were manuals.
+While by this point the Z31 had morphed into more of a GT, the 200ZR was an attempt by Nissan's engineers to claw back some of the sporty driving characteristics of the original S30 Fairlady Z/Datsun 240Z.
 The more responsive engine, lighter body, shorter gearing, and stiffer suspension demonstrate this.